Battle of Káty: Battle

 The Gál brigade arrived first to the future battlefield, where after a short cannonade, retreated, waiting for Perczel's troops to arrive.
 Perczel arrived between 4.00 and 5.00 a.m. in front of the Káty forest, and immediately ordered his artillery to deploy and shoot at the Austrian outposts from the wood.
-At the beginning Lieutenant General Ferenc Ottinger responded only with a cavalry battery, positioning there three cavalry companies to protect the guns, while, behind the forrest, far from Perczel's eyes, he organized the rest of his troops to attack.
+At the beginning Lieutenant General Ferenc Ottinger responded only with a cavalry battery, positioning there three cavalry companies to protect the guns, while, behind the forest, far from Perczel's eyes, he organized the rest of his troops to attack.
 During the cannonade Perczel tried a flanking maneuver, ordering to his infantry and cavalry to encircle Ottinger's right wing.
-Seing this, Ottinger ordered to his cavalry to attack.
+Seeing this, Ottinger ordered to his cavalry to attack.
 While Ottinger, leading a cuirassier and a Dragoon regiment tried to distract the Hungarians attention from the front, Major General József Fejérváry attacked Perczel's troops left wing with 4 Cuirassier companies, 2 Lancer companies and a cavalry battery, while Captain Gideon Ritter von Zastavniković directed 5 Cuirassier companies and a half cavalry battery against the right wing.
 The combined cavalry attack was devastating because it hit the Hungarians from side, right during their flanking march.
 First the artillerymen, left without protection, started to rout towards Újvidék, followed by the cavalry, and when Ottinger's went on attack against the infantry, this too started to flee.
 Only two companies of the 3.
-(Ferdinand) Hussar regiment tried to cover the fleeing soldiers, but they had no chance against the four times bigger enemy, even if all the five Hungarian Hussar companies would had fight to their deaths.
-The Hungarian defeat could had been even greater, if Major General Franz Adam Freiherr Grammont von Linthal would had attacked too.
+(Ferdinand) Hussar regiment tried to cover the fleeing soldiers, but they had no chance against the four times bigger enemy, even if all the five Hungarian Hussar companies would have fought to their deaths.
+The Hungarian defeat could have been even greater, if Major General Franz Adam Freiherr Grammont von Linthal would have attacked too.
 Luckily for the Hungarians the brigade stationed in Káty, failed to participate in the battle, because when Grammont, on march towards the battlefield, when he heard the sound of the cannons, he retreated back to the village, fearing that he will be cut off the rest of the Austrian troops.

-Four dragoon and two cuirassier companies led by Colonel Sternberg reached from behind, at the so called Roman trenches, the 8.
+Four dragoon and two cuirassier companies led by Colonel Sternberg reached from behind, at the so-called Roman trenches, the 8.
 Hungarian battalion and a battalion of the 62.
 Hungarian infantry regiment, and crushed them completely.
 The soldiers of the 8. battalion almost fell prisoners, but they were saved by the Hussars of the Hunyadi Hussar Regiment.
 In the fight the leader of the battalion, Major Boldizsár Barcza was wounded.
 The latter even reported to Perczel, in an exaggerating way, that his battalion was completely annihilated.
 Those who suffered from the Austrian attack the most were the 8. battalion which was crushed, the 41. battalion, half of its soldiers being wounded, and the battalion of the 62.
-Hungarian infantry regimen, who also suffered serious losses.
+Hungarian infantry regiment, who also suffered serious losses.
 The exact losses are unknown: Perczel always minimized, while Jellačić overstated them.